-2006 % of Revenue 2005 (in thou % of Revenue sands) 2004 % of Revenue Total revenues \$76,181 \$67,431 ŕ \$64,745 Cost of product revenues 38,094 50.0% 34,156 50.7% 33,312 51.5% Sales and marketing expenses 9,499 12.5% 8,110 12.0% 7,564 11.7% General & administrative expenses 15,047 19.8% 12,627 18.7% 10,922 16.9% Research and development expenses 3,154 4.1% 2,950 4.4% 2,981 4.6%
+% of % of % of 2007 Revenue 2006 Revenue 2005 Revenue (in thou sands) Total revenues \$83,407 \$76,181 \$67,431 Cost of product revenues 43,161 51.7% 38,094 50.0% 34,156 50.7% Sales and marketing expenses 10,352 12.4% 9,499 12.5% 8,110 12.0% General & administrative expenses 14,829 17.8% 15,047 19.8% 12,627 18.7% Research & development expense 3,708 4.4% 3,154 4.1% 2,950 4.4%

 Revenues.
-We generate revenues by selling apparatus instruments, devices and consumables through our catalog, our direct sales force, our distributors and our website.
+We generate revenues by selling apparatus, instruments, devices and consumables through our catalog, our direct sales force, our distributors and our website.

-For products primarily priced under \$10,000, every one to three years, we intend to distribute a new, comprehensive catalog initially in a series of bulk mailings, first to our existing customers, followed by mailings to targeted markets of potential customers.
+For products primarily priced under \$10,000, every one to three years, we typically distribute a new, comprehensive catalog initially in a series of bulk mailings, first to our existing customers, followed by mailings to targeted markets of potential customers.
 Over the life of the catalog, distribution will also be made periodically to potential and existing customers through direct mail and trade shows and in response to e-mail and telephone inquiries.
 From time to time, we also intend to distribute catalog supplements that promote selected areas of our catalog or new products to targeted subsets of our customer base.
 Future distributions of our comprehensive catalog and our catalog supplements will be determined primarily by the incidence of new product introductions, which cannot be predicted.
 Our end user customers are research scientists at pharmaceutical and biotechnology companies, universities and government laboratories.
 Revenue from catalog sales in any period is influenced by the amount of time elapsed since the last mailing of the catalog, the number of catalogs mailed and the number of new items included in the catalog.
-We launched our latest comprehensive catalog in March 2004, with approximately 1,100 pages and approximately 70,000 copies printed.
-Revenues direct to end users, derived through our catalog and the electronic version of our catalog on our website, represented approximately 32% and 33% of our revenues for the years ended December 31, 2006 and 2005, respectively.
+We launched our latest comprehensive catalog and the electronic version of our catalog on our website, represented approximately 31% and 32% of our revenues for the years ended December 31, 2007 and 2006, respectively.

 Products sold under brand names of distributors including GE Healthcare, are typically priced in the range of \$5,000-\$15,000.
 They are mainly scientific instruments like spectrophotometers and plate readers that analyze light to detect and quantify a very wide range of molecular and cellular processes or apparatus like gel electrophoresis units.
 We also use distributors for both our catalog products and our higher priced products, for sales in locations where we do not have subsidiaries or where we have distributors in place for acquired businesses.
-For the years ended December 31, 2006 and 2005, approximately 62% and 61%, respectively, of our revenues were derived from sales to distributors.
+For the years ended December 31, 2007 and 2006, approximately 59% and 62%, respectively, of our revenues were derived from sales to distributors.